 Not that we’ve done anything wildly dramatic or dangerous.
 Which is partly why I say I didn’t get it entirely right.
 Perhaps we – I – should have pushed a bit harder at the limits of our comfort zones, his and mine.
 Or then again, maybe not.
 Who knows?
 I made my judgments, based on what I saw as his limits and mine at the time, better to be safe than sorry.

 The point is, we have, Bob and Sam, man and boy, father and son, shared a measure of excitement, adversity and discomfort.
-We’ve been camping and kayaking, climbed trees and crawled through woods, scaled one or two decent hills, explored one or two decent caves, which got a bit low and cramped at the end and spooked us a little.
+We have dreamt of going on kayaking tours like the kind Everyday California (check https://www.everydaycalifornia.com/products/kayaking-tours) offers for a long time now!
+And now we have been camping and kayaking, climbing trees and crawling through woods, scaling one or two decent hills, exploring one or two decent caves.
+Yes!
+We ended up doing more!
+Of course, sometimes the indecent caves got a bit low and cramped at the end and spooked us a little.
 Spooked me, at any rate; I’m not happy in confined spaces.
 Not that I let it show to Sam.
 Never let the fear show, dad; that’s rule No 1.

 We’ve hunted for polar bears in Norway.
 We’ve collected, scrutinised, chopped and incinerated wood on beaches up and down the nation.
 We’ve scrambled over rocks, fished in seas, rivers, streams and lakes in good, indifferent, bad and atrocious conditions.
 We have constructed inadequate hideouts, lain in wait for unsuspecting enemies – wife/mother and daughter/sister chiefly, but plenty of Nazis too, of course.
 Let’s not forget those Nazis.
 We have barbecued – by God how we’ve barbecued – burgers by the score.
 Quite often in the rain.